 The Positive Leadership Approach

-Good leaders are credible.
+Such leaders are credible.
 Whilst being positive, they are good at explaining challenging situations and the possible solutions.
 People see them as truthful and also sometimes inspiring.

 They are predictable.
 They explain the principles they believe in following and they aim to be consistent.
-People know what to expect and this helps to create a feeling of predictability.

 Looking back, can you think of a situation when you demonstrated positive leadership?
 This could have been in your personal or professional life.